5 Best Credit Cards for (New) Parents

 Kids are amazing, but they change your lifestyle and spending habits.
 So, your credit card rewards program should probably change too.
 The good news is that several credit cards offer great rewards and protection for new moms and dads.

-Three Spending Changes, and Five Cards to Fit
+Your Spending Changes, and the Cards to Fit

-Here are three major ways your spending changes with kids, and which credit cards correlate best to that new way of spending.
+Here are three major ways your spending changes with kids, and which credit cards you should use for your new ways of spending.

 Pre-kids: You go out to movies, restaurants, and bars.